“Cean turned and lifted her head briefly in farewell as she rode away beside Lonzo in the ox-cart…”

 On the 1934 Pulitzer Prize Decision

-• Jefferson Butler Fletcher (1865-1946) was born in Chicago, served in the American Field Ambulance Services during World War I, and educated at Harvard and Bowdoin College.
-He was a long-serving professor of Comparative Literature at Columbia University (from 1904-1939).
-He was considered a foremost expert on the Italian Renaissance and Dante, and in his obituary in The New York Times, it was noted that he served on the Pulitzer Novel Jury for “several years.”
-Sadly, his son died in an automobile accident in 1926, and Fletcher also had a daughter.
+- Jefferson Butler Fletcher (1865-1946) was born in Chicago, served in the American Field Ambulance Services during World War I, and was educated at Harvard and Bowdoin College.
+He was a long-serving professor of Comparative Literature at Columbia University (from 1904-1939) and was considered a foremost expert on the Italian Renaissance and Dante.
+In his obituary in The New York Times, it was noted that he served on the Pulitzer Novel Jury for “several years.”
+Sadly, his son died in an automobile accident in 1926, Fletcher also had a daughter.

-• Robert Morss Lovett (1870-1956) was a Bostonian who studied at Harvard.
+- Robert Morss Lovett (1870-1956) was a Bostonian who studied at Harvard.
 He taught literature at the University of Chicago for many years, he was associate editor of The New Republic, served as governor secretary of the Virgin Islands, and was a political activist –he was accused of being a communist by the Dies Committee which forced him out of his secretary position.
 He was often on the frontlines of left-leaning picket lines, and helped launch the careers of several young writers, including John Dos Passos.
 In later years, his wife became a close friend and associate of Jane Addams and the couple lived at Hull House for a spell.

-• Albert Bigelow Paine (1861-1937) was born in Bedford, Massachusetts and grew up throughout the Midwest.
+- Albert Bigelow Paine (1861-1937) was born in Bedford, Massachusetts and grew up throughout the Midwest.
 He worked as a photographer and became a full-time writer living in New York and abroad in Europe.
 He became friends with Mark Twain and served as Twain’s biographer and also wrote travel books, novels, and children’s stories.
 In France, he wrote two books abut Joan of Arc which earned him the title of Chevalier from the Legion of Honour.

 The Pulitzer Prize award ceremony was held at Columbia University on May 7, 1934.
 When addressing the audience, Caroline Miller said “she felt like Cinderella and that the success of her book seemed like a fairy tale.”
 When she returned to Georgia she was greeted by a swelling crowd of 2,500 along with a marching band.
 Miller was hailed as a brilliant writer of the emerging Southern Renaissance.
 In 1935, Miller was also honored with a French literary award, the Prix Femina Americain.
+Caroline Miller, who died in 1992, published just one other novel in her lifetime entitled Lebanon (1944).
+The story of a backwoods girl much like Cean Carver, Lebanon was a commercial and critical flop.
+Miller blamed its failure on her editors due to the paper shortage during World War II.

 Who Is Caroline Miller?